owenzlz/EgoHOS/README.md

 ## Quick Inference on Images

 Depending on the application scenarios, you may want to use one of these commands to generate the segmentation predictions.
+Please modify the directories in the bash file if needed.
 The backen segmentation model is Swin-L backbone with UPerNet head.

 - Predict two hands, contact boundary, and interacting objects (1st order) sequentially.
 Required input: RGB image
 ```bash